A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 - Scott Clarke (Randy Haven), a science teacher at Hawkins Middle who unwittingly helped the core group of friends navigate the Upside-Down by answering their pointed questions.

-- Erica (Priah Ferguson), Lucas ‘s little sister who is just beginning to play a minor role in the core group’s adventures.
+- Erica (Priah Ferguson), Lucas ‘s little sister, who is just beginning to play a minor role in the core group’s adventures.

-- Murray Bauman (Brett Gelman), an investigative journalist who helped Nancy and Jonathan investigate the evil doings at Hawkins lab in season 2.
+- Murray Bauman (Brett Gelman), an investigative journalist who helped Nancy and Jonathan investigate the evil doings at the Hawkins lab in season 2.

-- Kali/Eight (Linnea Berthelsen), a fellow alumnus of Hawkins lab, Kali helped Eleven hone her powers (in one of season two’s least-loved episodes.
+- Kali/Eight (Linnea Berthelsen), a fellow alumnus of the Hawkins lab, helped Eleven hone her powers (in one of season two’s least-loved episodes).

-- Dr. Owens (Paul Reiser) a scientist at the Hawkins lab who replaced the villainous Dr. Brenner (Matthew Modine), who was killed at the end of season 1.
-At first, it seems that Dr. Owens would continue down the same path in season 2, but he ended up doing an about face.
+- Dr. Owens (Paul Reiser), a scientist at the Hawkins lab who replaced the villainous Dr. Brenner (Matthew Modine), who was killed at the end of season 1.
+At first, it seemed that Dr. Owens would continue down the same path in season 2, but he ended up doing an about-face.

 Who is in a relationship with whom, and who is not?